Food for thought

 2. Break it:

 • Stagger Channel Activations: Does every channel need to launch in week one?
 Try offsetting TV and digital by a week or two.
+Introducing this kind of spacing helps your regression model avoid tangled interactions between predictor variables, improving the stability of your estimated coefficients.

 • Vary Budgets: Don’t spend exactly the same amount every campaign.
 Ramp up, then down.
 This creates the variation models need to learn.